Thursday, February 6, 2025 • Welcome to the 💯 Nonsense-Free Zone!

 Note that the update process takes about 5 minutes and can’t be interrupted.
 Consequently, if you unplug your router during this process, you might damage it.
 Also, you cannot access the Internet or your local network during this firmware update.

-Asus RT-AX89X Firmware Update Page
+Asus Firmware update

 Home Wi-Fi router setup: Here’s the firmware update section of an Asus router.